AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 </html>
 ```

-We're going to need two more files: `style.css` and `index.js`.
-Go ahead and create those before moving on.
-Note that you can place them under an assets folder if you'd like; just be sure to update the link and script in the above HTML to point to the correct files.
+We're going to write some CSS and JavaScript in this post; you can either add the styles an JavaScript inline to your head if you're following along in a local sandbox, or you can create separate files for those.
+I'll do the latter, but it's up to you how you want to structure your local project.

-## How Does It Work?
+## Dissecting a Navbar

 Before I vomit a bunch of CSS on your screen and leave you clueless as to what's going on, let's take a closer look at the components that make up our navbar.